 Forceps or a vacuum device (called operative vaginal delivery Operative Vaginal Delivery Operative vaginal delivery is delivery using a vacuum extractor or forceps.
 A vacuum extractor consists of a small cup made of a rubberlike material that is connected to a vacuum.
 It is inserted... read more ) to deliver the baby

 The average length of pregnancy is 40 weeks, counted from the first day of the last menstrual period.
 The due date is set at 40 weeks, but this is an estimate.
 Most women do not deliver exactly on their due date, but some do.

 Labor may start

 Determining the length of pregnancy can be difficult because the precise date of conception often cannot be determined.
-Early in pregnancy, an ultrasound examination, which is safe and painless, can help determine the length of pregnancy.
+Early in pregnancy, an ultrasound examination can help determine how far along the pregnancy is.
 In mid to late pregnancy, ultrasound examinations are less reliable in determining the length of pregnancy.